What Is a Fair Insurance Settlement From a Car Accident?

 A fair insurance settlement from a car accident includes several essential components that reflect your total losses.
 Medical expenses form the foundation, covering emergency room visits, surgery, physical therapy, and future treatment needs.
 Property damage compensation should restore or replace your vehicle and personal belongings damaged in the crash.

 Lost wages compensation addresses income you’ve missed due to injuries, doctor appointments, and recovery time.
-Pain and suffering damages account for physical discomfort, emotional trauma, and reduced quality of life.
+Non-economic damages may include factors such as physical discomfort, emotional stress, or changes to daily activities, depending on the case.
 In severe cases, permanent disability benefits may apply for long-term impairments affecting your earning capacity.

 Calculation Methods: How Insurance Companies Determine Settlement Amounts